-You will lie on your back on a table, and a large scanning camera will be above you.
-It may move slowly above and around your body, scanning for radiation released by the tracer and producing pictures.
+You will lie on a table, with a large scanning camera above you.
+It may move slowly above, below, and around your body, scanning for radiation released by the tracer and producing pictures.
 The camera does not produce any radiation.

 You may be asked to move into different positions.
 You need to lie very still during each scan to avoid blurring the pictures.

 You may feel nothing at all from the needle when the tracer is injected, or you may feel a brief sting or pinch.
 The bone scan is usually painless.
 You may find it hard to remain still during the scan.
 Ask for a pillow or blanket to make yourself as comfortable as possible before the scan begins.

 The test may be uncomfortable if you are having joint or bone pain.
 Try to relax by breathing slowly and deeply.